-1. All food service equipment and utensils (including plastic ware) shall be designed and fabricated for durability under normal use.

-Such equipment shall be readily accessible, easily cleaned, and resistant to denting, buckling, pitting, chipping, and cracking.

-2. Equipment surfaces not intended for contact with food, but located in places exposed to splatters, spills, etc., require frequent cleaning.
-Therefore, they shall be reasonably smooth, washable, free of unnecessary ridges, ledges, projections, and crevices.
-Upkeep of equipment surfaces should contribute to cleanliness and sanitation.
+- All food service equipment and utensils (including plastic ware) shall be designed and fabricated for durability under normal use. - a) Such equipment shall be readily accessible, easily cleaned and resistant to denting, buckling, pitting, chipping and cracking. - 2) Equipment surfaces not intended for contact with food, but located in places exposed to splatters, spills, etc., require frequent cleaning.
+Therefore, they shall be reasonably smooth, washable, free of unnecessary ridges, ledges, projections and crevices.
+Upkeep of equipment surfaces shall contribute to cleanliness and sanitation.